Alexander Vassiliev: Wikipedia and new research

-Then in 2005 he became interested in Wikipedia and decided to check the article for Alger Hiss to see how accurate it was.
+In 2005, Vassiliev became interested in Wikipedia and decided to check the article for Alger Hiss to see how accurate it was.
 At the end of the article was an external link to the website of historian John Earl Haynes, on which Vassiliev found a document in his own handwriting which he had introduced at his London trial, along with some comments questioning the accuracy of the document.
 Vassiliev wrote a letter to Haynes attempting to set the matter straight — and a book collaboration project was born.

 Vassiliev managed to recover his original notebooks with transcriptions and summaries of secret Soviet foreign intelligence archival documents, and these served as the core of a second publication.
 In May 2009, Yale University Press published Spies: The Rise and Fall of the KGB in America, co-authored by Haynes, Vassiliev, and Harvey Klehr of Emory University, another widely recognized scholar in the field of American communist history.
 Upon completion of the project, Vassiliev donated his original notebooks to the U.S. Library of Congress.
 The contents of these were scanned in original film, transcribed into Russian, and translated into English, and are now available online in all three forms through the Cold War International History Project at the Woodrow Wilson International Center for Scholars.

 BBC and publishing

 Vassiliev worked in the BBC Russian Service as an online producer from 2000 to 2009.
 He served as a co-publisher, editor, and designer of The Hyde Park, a Russian magazine in London, from 2004 to 2006.
 In 2009, Vassiliev published his first novel, an espionage thriller called Russian Sector in both Russian-language and English-language editions.
-In 2014, he published Oblik ("Look") in Russian only.
+In 2014, he published Oblik (Look) in Russian only.
 He continues to work in publishing as designer, editor, producer, and publisher.

 Legal battles

 Alexander Vassiliev vs Frank Cass

 Vassiliev launched two lawsuits in association with The Haunted Wood, representing himself as a litigant in person in both cases.

-In July 2001, Vassiliev sued for libel Frank Cass & Co., publisher of the journal Intelligence and National Security, in The High Court of Justice in London, over the article "Venona and Alger Hiss" by John Lowenthal, published in Autumn 2000 issue of the journal.

-In January 2003 Frank Cass's lawyers offered Alexander Vassiliev to settle the monetary claim for more than £2,000 and promised not to republish the John Lowenthal article.
+In July 2001, Vassiliev sued for libel Frank Cass & Co., publisher of the journal Intelligence and National Security, in the High Court of Justice in London, over the article "Venona and Alger Hiss" by John Lowenthal, published in Autumn 2000 issue of the journal.
+In January 2003, Frank Cass's lawyers offered Vassiliev to settle the monetary claim for more than £2,000 and promised not to republish the John Lowenthal article.
 Vassiliev rejected the offer.
-In May 2003 Frank Cass proposed to settle the case for £7500, but Vassiliev rejected that offer too.

-The trial Vassiliev vs Frank Cass started on June 9, 2003, and concluded on June 13, 2003, with Judge David Eady presiding.
-Frank Cass & Co. prevailed on the basis of "fair comment."
+In May 2003, Frank Cass proposed to settle the case for £7,500 but Vassiliev also rejected that offer.
+The trial Alexander Vassiliev vs Frank Cass started on 9 June 2003 and concluded on 13 June 2003, with Judge David Eady presiding.
+Frank Cass prevailed on the basis of "fair comment".